Bluebird Motel Machias Maine 866-375-0117

 Annual Machias Wild Blueberry Festival – Machias, Maine

 This Festival is held on the third weekend of August in downtown Machias and draws local, state and New England artisans/crafters for your shopping pleasure.
-Various food vendors and venues to satisfy your cravings, entertainment opportunities – including the annual Festival Musical, and various contests.
-Celebrating all things Blueberry! website
+Various food vendors and venues to satisfy your cravings, entertainment opportunities – including the annual Festival Musical and various contests.
+Celebrating all things Blueberry!

 Machias Bay Chamber Concerts – Machias, Maine